What is Medicare Part C?

 Each Medicare Advantage plan sets its own coverage terms and limits.
 It’s important to carefully review the terms and limits of any plans you are interested in.

 What providers can you see with Medicare Advantage?

 There are different types of Medicare Advantage plans.
-Each type has its own terms about what providers you can see.
+Each type has its own terms about what providers A person or organization that provides medical services and products, such as a doctor, hospital, pharmacy, laboratory or outpatient clinic. you can see.

 Certain types of Medicare Advantage plans allow you to see any Medicare-eligible provider who accepts the terms, conditions and payment rates of the plan.
 These plans often require providers to give their acceptance each and every time before they deliver any care or services.